To Do List Bullet Journal

 1. Work Out Your Personal List Making Style

 We all operate differently and have very different lifestyles.
-Which means one type of list is not going suit everyone.
+This means one type of list is not going to suit everyone.

-Take a moment or two to think about what motivates you, how you get stressed, things you forget, habits you want to create and anything else you can think of about around organization and productivity.
+Take a moment or two to think about what motivates you, how you get stressed, things you forget, habits you want to create, and anything else you can think of about organization and productivity.

 For example.
 You may be someone who loves to write down every single task every day as you are motivated by seeing them getting ticked off.
 Or maybe you feel overwhelmed if you see a list with lots of tasks on it and instead need a short and concise list.

 It may also take a little experimenting until you find the best type of to-do list for you.